SixSq/nuvla-io.github.com/_terms/legal-general-terms-and-conditions.md

 **7\.
 Use of the Platform**

 Platform Users must have a valid and active account.
-The Platform allows Vendors to offer edge and cloud applications.
+The Platform allows Vendors to offer edge and cloud Applications.
 Purchasers, also Users, can purchase edge and cloud Applications by deploying its Applications on their edge and/or cloud infrastructures.
 A Purchaser can create a Group, which allows the sharing of different resources with other Users.
 The Purchaser is then responsible for the purchases made by the User members of the Group, when acting as a member of the Group.

 **8\.
 Financial Conditions**